-KDC made a very strong application for such an uplift in subsidy when it submitted it proposed NLTP program for 2021-24, which was supported by an expertly prepared Activity Management Plan which was understood to be considered as an exemplar by the Agency.
+KDC made a very strong application for such an uplift in subsidy when it submitted it proposed program for 2021-24, which was supported by an expertly prepared Activity Management Plan which was understood to be considered as an exemplar by the Agency.

-Unfortunately, that application proved to be unsuccessful, with KDC understood to have received a similar proportion of requested funding to all other councils in the region, with little apparent regard to the particular circumstances of each authority.
-The result of this was that KDC was meeting over 70% of the cost of roading activities which was considered unsatisfactory.
+Unfortunately this application proved to be unsuccessful, with KDC understood to have received a similar proportion of requested funding to all other councils in the region, with little apparent regard to the particular situations of each authority.
+The result of this has been that currently KDC is meeting over 70% of the cost of roading activities which is considered unsatisfactory.

-In its application for NZTA funding for the 2024-27 NLTP period Council again sought the full (100%) value of its proposed program to be funded at 51%, reducing the overall local share to 49%.
-To achieve this in an overall programme that was slightly larger than that for 2021-24, and which had also been adjusted for inflation, would have required the NZTA subsidy to be increased by 67% and it was considered very unlikely that such an increase would be approved.
+In its current application KDC is again seeking that the full subitizable extent of it proposed program is funded at 51%, reducing the local share to 49%.
+To achieve this in an overall programme that is slightly larger than that for 2021-24, and which has also been adjusted for inflation would require the NZTA subsidy to be increased by 67% and it is considered very unlikely that such an increase would be approved.